livegnik/2way-poc-design/02-architecture/managers/03-key-manager.md

 * All private keys are stored only in the backend key directory as PEM encoded EC private keys.
 * Private keys are never written to the graph, never emitted over the network, and never returned to any caller.
 * Public keys are always derived from private keys and are the only key material permitted to be persisted into the graph.
-* Signing and decryption operations either succeed using a validated locally held private key or fail with an explicit error.
+* Signing, encryption, and decryption operations either succeed using protocol-mandated algorithms and validated locally held keys or fail with explicit errors.
 * Silent fallback, scope inference, or alternate key selection is forbidden.
 * All inputs to cryptographic operations are treated as untrusted bytes and are validated for size and type before use.
 * The Key Manager signs only for explicitly specified identity scopes that are locally held and loadable.
 * The Key Manager never determines authorship.
 It only performs cryptographic operations for a caller provided author identity.
+* Only the Key Manager may access private keys for signing or decryption.
+Other components must call into it rather than read private key material.
+* A derived public key is bound to exactly one identity scope and must never be submitted for or reassigned to another identity Parent once persisted.
 * Startup must not complete successfully unless the node key is present, valid, and usable.

 These guarantees hold regardless of caller, execution context, input source, or peer behavior, unless explicitly stated otherwise.